Telephone Time

 Telephone Time is an American anthology drama series that aired on CBS in 1956, and on ABC from 1957 to 1958.
-The series features plays by John Nesbitt who hosted the first season.
-Frank C. Baxter hosted the 1957 and 1958 seasons.
-The program was directed by Arthur Hiller, Robert Florey, and Lewis Allen (director).
+The series features plays adapted from short stories by John Nesbitt who hosted the first season.
+Frank C. Baxter became the host effective with the September 10, 1957, episode.
+He hosted the 1957 and 1958 seasons.
 A total of 81 episodes aired from April 1956 to March 1957 on CBS, and from April 1957 to April 1958 on ABC.
+The Bell Telephone System sponsored the series.

 Overview

-The program showcased the talents of actors and actresses such as Bette Davis, Florenz Ames, Greer Garson, Dennis Morgan, Joseph Cotten, Claudette Colbert, Michael Landon, Cloris Leachman, Johnny Crawford, Katherine Warren, Joel Grey, Fay Wray, Thomas Mitchell, Vivi Janiss, Wright King, Strother Martin, Lon Chaney, Jr., Boris Karloff, John Carradine, Helen Wallace, and Michael Winkelman.
+The program showcased the talents of actors and actresses such as Alma Lawton, Bette Davis, Florenz Ames, Greer Garson, Dennis Morgan, Joseph Cotten, Claudette Colbert, Michael Landon, Cloris Leachman, Johnny Crawford, Katherine Warren, Joel Grey, Fay Wray, Thomas Mitchell, Vivi Janiss, Wright King, Strother Martin, Lon Chaney Jr., Boris Karloff, John Carradine, Helen Wallace, and Michael Winkelman.
 Famed circus performer Emmett Kelly made his dramatic debut in the presentation Captain from Kopenick.
-Famed radio star Michael Raffetto appeared in the "Vicksburg, 5:35 PM" episode as Joe Palermo (1956).
+Michael Raffetto appeared in the "Vicksburg, 5:35 PM" episode as Joe Palermo (1956).

 Award nomination

-John Nesbitt was nominated for an Emmy Award in 1957 for Best Teleplay Writing - Half Hour or Less.
+Nesbitt was nominated for an Emmy Award in 1957 for Best Teleplay Writing - Half Hour or Less.